Vitamin K is a fat-soluble vitamin, known mostly for its role in forming blood clots.

-K1 is found in foods, which I’ve listed on this page.
-While K2 is found in animal products, but it’s also produced by bacteria in your gut, so it’s not essential to get it from your diet.
+- Vitamin K2 is mostly found in animal products and fermented food.
+It’s also produced by bacteria in your gut, so it’s not essential to get it from your diet.

 You should be aiming for 90 to 120 mcg of vitamin K per day (the RDA).

 It’s very easy to get this amount without trying.
 You can get 2+ times the RDA in a single serving of certain vegetables.

 Unlike certain other fat-soluble nutrients, there’s no upper limit currently set for vitamin K. Essentially, you don’t have to worry about getting too much from food (although taking too many vitamin K supplements could be an issue).

 The Top Vegan Vitamin K Whole Food Sources Per Serving

 To create this list, I extracted data from the USDA’s food nutrition database for over 100 whole foods that are vegan.

 This is the result when sorting in terms of vitamin K content.